Over the last few centuries the landscape of the UK and much of mainland Europe has altered dramatically.

 Conserving the habitats and species of the region requires some novel approaches to some unique conservation challenges.

-ZSL’s work in the UK and Europe includes the implementation of biodiversity action plans, disease-surveillance, Species Recovery Plans (breeding and reintroductions), and ‘Citizen Science’ in the which the general public play a key role in providing information for, and remedies to, some of the threats to the native species of the region.
+ZSL’s work in the UK and Mainland Europe includes the implementation of biodiversity action plans through habitat creation and management, disease-surveillance, Species Recovery Plans, which include conservation breeding and reintroduction, and ‘Citizen Science’ in the which the general public play a key role in providing information for, and remedies to, some of the threats to the native species of the region.